Calling Young Poets!

 In September 2019 - on what would have been her 100th birthday - Midgley's erstwhile biscuit tin left Newcastle-Upon-Tyne on a round-the-world voyage.
 The Tin journeyed from UK to Canada to USA to Japan before the Covid-19 pandemic took hold.
 It is now in lockdown in Tokyo and will carry on with its journey when it is safe.
+In the meantime our philosophers are reflecting on what we can learn from Midgley's writings during this time of Covid - hover over the biscuits below to find the Covid-19 Reflections.
 Check back for updates.

 Philosopher: István Zardai